 Are you wanting to learn or teach your child how to count on their fingers?
-Check out this free ASL numbers for preschoolers printable.
+Check out this free ASL numbers printable.
 It is perfect for homeschool or those learning ASL on their own.

 Affiliates Disclaimer: Please note that this post contains affiliate links.
 I may earn a small commission if you make a purchase or sign up for a service.
 There is no extra cost to you.

 This free ASL numbers printable covers numbers 0 through 9.
 It is perfect to print or to laminate and reuse over and over.